Welcome to today's edition of the Rush 24-7 podcast.

 Sexual harassment.

-By the way, Gloria Allred, I don't know if you know this or not, Gloria Allred, fresh off her dismantling of Meg Whitman at 1.30 this afternoon, about an hour and 20 minutes from now, a fourth woman who will show up.
+Gloria Allred, fresh off her dismantling of Meg Whitman at 1.30 this afternoon, about an hour and 20 minutes from now, a fourth woman who will show up.

-The source for this is Radar Online, and apparently there's a fourth woman out there accusing Herman Cain of sexual harassment and has hired Gloria Allred, which means all the other lawyers were busy.
+And apparently there's a fourth woman out there accusing Herman Cain of sexual harassment and has hired Gloria Allred, which means all the other lawyers were busy or didn't think there was much of a case.

-A new woman alleging sexual harassment by presidential hopeful Herman Cain will break her silence at a news conference with her powerhouse.
+A new woman alleging sexual harassment by presidential hopeful Herman Cain will break her silence at a news conference with her powerhouse attorney, Gloria Allred, Monday afternoon, 1.30 today.

-I mean, Jonathan Martin was on with Howard Kurtz yesterday, reliable sources, and he still doesn't know what Herman Cain did.
+Jonathan Martin was on with Howard Kurtz yesterday, reliable sources, and he still doesn't know what Herman Cain did.

 He still can't tell us what he did.

-Where's the NAA L C P on this?
+Where's the NAA LCP on this?

-The National Association for the Advancement of Liberal Colored People, because I mean if they were genuinely interested in the abuse of racism and so forth against black guys, they'd be right in there defending Herman Cain.
+That's why we call them the NAA LCP, the National Association for Advancement of Liberal Colored People, because, I mean, if they were genuinely interested in the abuse of racism and so forth against black guys, they'd be right in there defending Herman Cain.

 Provable, demonstrable, no questions about it.

-So no reason to suspect that so we'll just wait and see what happens here at 130 with Glory Allred and the new.
+So we'll just wait and see what happens here at 1.30 with Gloria Allred and the newbie.

 But get this.